ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 1. Create an API key to authenticate with Code Risk Analyzer.
 1. Create and configure a Tekton pipeline.

-Code Risk Analyzer is currently available for toolchains only in the Dallas and Washington regions.
+Code Risk Analyzer is currently available for toolchains only in the Dallas, Washington, Sydney, Osaka, and Toronto regions.
 {: important}

 ## Building your own toolchain